yangjiera/yangjiera.github.io/research.md

 My work has quite an interdisciplinary flavor, mixing quantitative and qualitative research.
 It mixes empirical studies, data creation, algorithm/interface/system design, and evaluation; together, they make a cohesive cycle.
 My work is inspired by researchers and practitioners in design, philosophy, and social sciences.
 Through <a href="/projects">projects</a>, I have worked with engineers, biologists, doctors, librarians, lawyers, etc. Seeing others use my work marks some of the most exciting moments in my research.

-<small><i>A little note</i> about <a name="note">humans and AGI:</a> there can be several reasons why human inclusion (as in the integration of human perception and cognition in computation) might be essential for AGI: 1) there is something unique in our human brain/body; 2) there are some fundamental limits of computation; and in addition, 3) the world is too complex and indeterministic.
-Which one(s) do you believe?</small>
+<i>A little note</i> about <a name="note">humans and AGI:</a> there can be several reasons why human inclusion (as in the integration of human perception and cognition in computation) is essential for AGI: 1) there is something unique in our human brain/body; 2) there are some fundamental limits of computation; and in addition, 3) the world is too complex and indeterministic.
+Which one(s) do you believe?

 <h1>Selected Publications</h1>